terraform-google-modules/terraform-example-foundation/README.md

 #### Interconnect

 Under the common folder, one project is created.
-This project will host the Interconnect infrastructure for the organization.
+This project will host the Dedicated Interconnect [Interconnect connection](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/terminology#elements) for the organization.
+In case of the Partner Interconnect this project is unused and the [VLAN attachments](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/terminology#for-partner-interconnect) will be placed directly into the corresponding Hub projcts.

 #### SCC Notification